Paper Money Guide Home

 F. - Silver Certificates 1878-1965

 To increase the money supply, the US Government in 1878 decided to up production of silver coinage.
 The Government issued Silver Certificates in return for deposits of silver coins with the Treasury.
+As such, the notes were backed by an equivalent dollar amount of actual silver deposited into the US Treasury.
 If presented the Treasury would redeem these certificates for silver.
+If you have a question about the value of a Silver Certificate you may own, please see our Valuing FAQ.
+Modern, small size Silver Certificates are relatively abundant today, however many Silver Certificates remain popular among collectors.
+Examples include:

 G. - Treasury (or Coin) Notes 1890-1899

 Issued under an 1890 and 1891 Series, Treasury Notes in denominations of $1, $2, $5, $10, $20, $50 (1891 Series only), $100 and $1,000 were handed out to those individuals selling silver bullion to the Treasury.
+Once an individual was paid with these notes, he or she could then redeem them for gold coin.
+This redemption became a considerable burden on the Treasury.

 H. - Federal Reserve Notes 1914-Present

-Federal Reserve Notes are the only currency currently issued by the US Government.
 Early FRN issues were larger in size than the FRN's we are familiar with today.
-In addition, red and blue seals were displayed on these notes.
+In addition, red and blue seals were displayed on these earlier notes.
 With the 1928 Series, the size of FRN's was reduced to their current measurements, and green Treasury seals were overprinted on all denominations.
+After 1945, the Treasury ceased printing of all notes over the denomination of $100, and in 1969, most notes $500 and over were taken out of circulation.

 The design of FRN's remained the largely the same until the 1990's.
 New security features were added to the $5, $10, $20, $50 and $100 notes beginning with the 1996 Series, including larger portraits, watermarks, and color-shifting ink.
 With the 2004 Series, background color was added to the existing security features, further deterring counterfeiting.
+Modern, small size FRN's are widely collected today with early, and high denomination notes being amongst those that retain the highest collector value.

 I. - Federal Reserve Bank Notes 1915-1945

 Created at the time when National Bank Notes were being phased out, FRBN's were to take the place of these notes during the transition to Federal Reserve Notes.
-Federal Reserve Bank Notes were obligations of the individual Federal Reserve Bans that issued them, not the US Government, as is the case with Federal Reserve Notes.
+Federal Reserve Bank Notes were obligations of the individual Federal Reserve Banks that issued them, not the US Government, as is the case with Federal Reserve Notes.

 US Currency Collecting Categories